Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_I.md

 print(''.join(char_array))
 ```

-Then set the script as executable and run it
+Then set the script file as executable and run it to get the flag
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoGym/Reverse_Engineering/Picker_I]
 └─$ chmod a+x decode.py